Newport-on-Tay

 Newport-on-Tay is a town in the north-east of Fife in Scotland.
+It is approximately 23 miles (55 km) north-northeast of Edinburgh, 67 miles (108 km) northeast of Glasgow, and 3 miles (4.8 km) south-southeast of Dundee.
+It had a population of 4,118 in 2022.

 The Fife Coastal Path passes through Newport-on-Tay.
 The area itself has views of the two bridges that cross the River Tay and distant views of the Scottish Highlands.